 Whistory

-The 601 had attributes of a round whistle with one window, but with the characteristic of a diaphragm inside rather than a fipple at the mouthpiece, much like a general service tube shaped whistle ( GSW ).
+The 601 whistle has attributes of a round whistle with one window, but with the design of a diaphragm inside rather than a fipple at the mouthpiece, much like a tubular shaped whistle.

 Whistle Classification